Urumaco Formation

+Urumaco Formations eroded by the sun, wind, and rain in the Urumaco Desert.

 The Urumaco Formation is a formation in Venezuela that includes deposits from the Late Miocene.
 It is the site of several "giant forms": the turtles, crocodiles, sloths and rodents of Urumaco are among the largest of their groups.

 Location

 The Urumaco formation is located in the Urumaco region in the Caribbean coastal Falcón state.
 The deposits date from 10 to 5.3 million years ago and the Urumaco formation was deposited in an area with large rivers, swamps, estuaries, lagoons and shallow coastal seas.
 These conditions in the Late Miocene contrast strongly with the current dry environment in the area today.

 Fauna

 Cartilaginous fish

 There are 21 known species of cartilaginous fishes from the Urumaco Formation, belonging to the orders Lamniformes, Carcharhiniformes, Myliobatiformes and Rajiformes.
 Carcharhinus caquetius is an endemic species of predator shark from Urumaco.
 A large number of well-preserved fossils of the sawfish Pristis rostra have been found in the deposits.
 The megalodon is also known from the Urumaco Formation.
 The coastal seas of Urumaco were further inhabited by species that still live in the Caribbean Sea today, such as the spotted eagle ray, smooth hammerhead shark, tiger shark and bull shark.